-Unlike some cities, Arvada isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Arvada are a mix of both white- and blue-collar jobs.
+Arvada is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Arvada is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Arvada who work in management occupations (13.47%), office and administrative support (11.43%), and sales jobs (10.23%).

 Also of interest is that Arvada has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 8.24% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Arvada telecommute to their jobs.
+Overall, about 8.24% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.